How to Write a Book: The Ultimate Guide

 Rework those inconsistencies

 Inconsistencies are the plague of edits and rewrites: you have to deal with them or they’ll just get worse.
 So after highlighting them (or having someone else point them out) during the editing process, you need to prioritize inconsistencies in rewrites.
 Basic factual inconsistencies and superficial descriptive contradictions should be pretty quick to deal with.
-But for deeper plot/characterization problems, here are a few tactics you can try:
+But for deeper plot/structural problems, here are a few tactics you can try:

 1. Examine character dynamics.
 One of the most obvious indicators of inconsistent characterization is character dynamics — think of them as the canary in the coal mine.
 If character dynamics seem unnatural, there’s probably something else wrong… probably because you haven’t made your characters well-rounded enough to sustain themselves.